Indigenous Youth Climate Art Contest

 Veronica Rose Waechter, Gitxsan Nation

-The artists will make their artwork submissions by December 7.
-Their art will be showcased in Canada’s 2020 national assessment report on climate change titled Canada in a Changing Climate.
+The artwork from this contest will be showcased in Canada’s 2020 national assessment report on climate change titled Canada in a Changing Climate.

 The national assessment is an initiative that assesses the impacts of climate change and the ways all levels of government are managing climate-related risks.
 The purpose of the assessment is to raise awareness of key issues and provide information to support sound decisions and actions.